Published Date: January 27, 2017

 - One-to-one business counselling, coaching and guidance through expert advise and consulting to support the identified skill development needs of the individual and implementation of a business plan,

-- Ongoing support/Service Management for an additional 180 days (six months) after the individual completes the Self-Employment training.
+- Ongoing support/Service Management will continue after the individual completes the Self-Employment training.
 The training provider is expected to provide advice, guidance and support to the individual which may entail on-site monitoring to ensure successful implementation of the business plan.

 The individual’s proposed business must:

-- be suitable for public funding and not in conflict with or potential conflict with Human Services mission, values and beliefs,
+- be suitable for public funding and not in conflict with or potential conflict with Government of Alberta mission, values and beliefs,

 - meet all applicable legislation and regulations (e.g. environmental requirements, historical requirements, noise by-laws, zoning requirements, etc.), and